benmvp/benmvp.com/content/posts/what-divops-engineer/index.md

 Phew! 😅 So how about that?
 I'm sure I left off tons of packages and tools that are part of maintaining a frontend platform or infrastructure, but these should at least be the high-level areas.

 I'm really curious.
 Does your company have an explicit role for something like a DivOps engineer?
 There is certainly enough work here for one or more folks to focus on this type of work.
 I would love to see a job description if you have one.
+Reach out to me on Twitter at [@benmvp](https://twitter.com/benmvp).

 If after reading all this you realize that you are in fact a DivOps engineer, welcome to the [#DivOps](https://twitter.com/hashtag/divops) community!
 Join us on the [r/divops](https://www.reddit.com/r/divops/) subreddit and [DivOps Discord server](https://discord.gg/Vvk67JDX6t).